-Globus' employees and agents are required to maintain the highest levels of professionalism at all times and are required to comply with all applicable laws, regulations and industry guidelines that apply to each employee's respective position.
-Additionally, Globus has adopted the AdvaMed Code of Ethics on Interactions with Health Care Professionals ("AdvaMed Code") as company policy.
-Accordingly, Globus requires its US employees and agents to fully comply with the provisions set forth in the AdvaMed Code.
+Globus' employees, distributors and agents are required to maintain the highest levels of professionalism at all times and are required to comply with all applicable laws, regulations and industry guidelines that apply to each employee's respective position.

-An employee who fails to comply with this Code of Ethics ("the Code") shall be subject to disciplinary action up to and including termination.
+An employee, distributor or agent who fails to comply with this Code of Ethics ("the Code") shall be subject to disciplinary action up to and including termination.
 Any interpretation of the provisions of this Code, as well as interactions with HCPs not enumerated within this Code should be made with the following principle in mind: Globus requires ethical business practices and socially responsible conduct.
-Its employees and agents shall not use any unlawful inducement to sell, lease, recommend or arrange for the sale, lease or recommendation of Globus products.
+Its employees, distributors and agents shall not use any unlawful inducement to sell, lease, recommend or arrange for the sale, lease or recommendation of Globus products.